Herb Caen wrote a city into coherence.

 Herb Caen still matters because he shows what metropolitan journalism can do when it is both intimate and literary.

 He did not need investigative exposés every day to shape public life.
 He needed continuity, voice, and a ruthless feel for the comic proportions of urban existence.
-He made readers feel that local life was worth chronicling at the scale of wit, not only at the scale of emergency.
+He made readers feel that local life deserved chronicling at the scale of wit as well as the scale of emergency.

 That is a hard trick to repeat in a fractured media world.